 1. Place a black stick under the DC-in connector cables to help disconnect the connector, then pull the connector away from its connection on the logic board.
-(Note: Unlike the photos shown, the cable itself will be solid black; however, the takeapart steps are the same.)

 2. Remove the 3-mm long screw from the MagSafe DC-in board.